rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `AZURE_STORAGE_CONTAINER_NAME`
 This is a container inside which DronaHQ will be uploading some resources and files uploaded by your application.
 Also this containmer will server some resources for your application.

+### Google Cloud Storage configuration (Beta)

+You can use Google Cloud Storage as a File storage with DronaHQ.
+DronaHQ will upload your uploaded files and other resources.
+Also your published applications will get served from Google Cloud Storage.

+#### `GCLOUD_STORAGE_PROJECT_ID`
+This is id of your Google cloud project under which you have created your storage bucket.

+#### `GCLOUD_STORAGE_SERVICE_ACOUNT_KEY_FILE_PATH`
+This is a your Goocle clous service account's key file path inside your container or mapped volume.
+This key should have required permissions to read and write inside your storage container.

+#### `GCLOUD_STORAGE_BUCKET_NAME`
+This is a storage bucket inside which DronaHQ will be uploading some resources and files uploaded by your application.
+Also this containmer will server some resources for your application.

 ## [MYSQL Container](https://hub.docker.com/_/mysql)